actually-colab/desktop/README.md

 # desktop

+## Motivation

+The tools available for real time collaboration between individuals or small teams are often lacking or expensive.
+Our goal is to build a lightweight collaborative cloud-based Jupyter editor to allow individuals and teams to work on notebooks without the high price tag.
+The system should "just work" with minimal setup overhead and allow users to collaborate on projects anytime, anywhere.
+Rather than trying to build a full environment to execute code, we allow you to bring your own compute.
+You can execute code against your local machine or configure the editor to connect to a remote server if you need more horsepower.
+By allowing you to bring your own compute, we can focus on delivering a better collaboration experience without high costs.
+We build the editor from the ground up to create an experience that is familiar to Jupyter users but focuses on collaboration by design and stores everything in the cloud.
+Users can create notebooks, share them with their team, and edit together live.
+By separating the kernel to each user's machine instead of a shared server, you can run the code independently of other users and even view their results.
+If you need a deliverable notebook to submit or store in source control, you can export the notebook in the `ipynb` format straight from the editor.

+## Repository Setup

 ### The Kernel Gateway

 This process is started by the kernel hidden renderer process and communicates with the main process via IPC.